apache/paimon/docs/content/how-to/cdc-ingestion.md

     --table-conf sink.parallelism=4
 ```

+## Schema Change Evolution

+Cdc Ingestion supports a limited number of schema changes.
+Currently, the framework can not drop columns, so the
+behaviors of `DROP` will be ignored, `RENAME` will add a new column.
+Currently supported schema changes includes:

+* Adding columns.

+* Altering column types.
+More specifically,

+  * altering from a string type (char, varchar, text) to another string type with longer length,
+  * altering from a binary type (binary, varbinary, blob) to another binary type with longer length,
+  * altering from an integer type (tinyint, smallint, int, bigint) to another integer type with wider range,
+  * altering from a floating-point type (float, double) to another floating-point type with wider range,

+  are supported.

 ## Computed Functions

 `--computed-column` are the definitions of computed columns.
 The argument field is from Kafka topic's table field name.
 Supported expressions are:

 {{< generated/compute_column >}}